sanketmeghani/expense-manager/README.md

 Follow these steps to rebuild client bundle.

 `cd src/main/resources/assets`
 `gulp build-dev` (You may need to insrall gulp, npm if it is not already installed.
 Execute `npm install gulp -g` and `npm install --dev` to install node modules dependencies before executing this command)
-`npm install --dev` (You can skip this step if required node module dependencies are already installed)
+`npm install --dev`